gravitational/teleport/rfd/0166-tpm-joining.md

 - [TPM 2.0 Keys for Device identity and Attestation](https://trustedcomputinggroup.org/wp-content/uploads/TPM-2p0-Keys-for-Device-Identity-and-Attestation_v1_r12_pub10082021.pdf): For the recommended TPM 2.0 flows for device identity and attestation.
 - [RFD 0008e - Device Trust TPM Support](https://github.com/gravitational/teleport.e/blob/master/rfd/0008e-device-trust-tpm.md): For the existing TPM identity implementation in Teleport.

+Existing code and logic from Device Trust TPM support will be reused where appropriate for this feature.

 ## Overview of TPM functionality and terminology

 - Trusted Platform Module (TPM): a hardware module that provides a secure root